UoB-COMSM0166/2026-group-10/README.md

 The main challenge we faced was trying to balance what we wanted to achieve with what we could realistically complete.
 Early in the project, we were quite ambitious and began working on several features at once.
 However, as the deadline got closer, it became clear that we wouldn’t be able to finish everything to a good standard.
 Features like the shop system, hero selection (Archmage, Ranger, and Warrior), and the skill tree were all partially implemented but not fully completed.
 This showed us that incomplete features can actually be a problem, as they take time to develop but don’t fully add to the final product.

+Future Work

+If we had more time, the first thing we would focus on would be adding more enemies and maps.
+The way the game is currently structured makes this relatively straightforward, as enemy data is stored in JSON files and behaviours are handled in separate classes.
+This means new content could be added without major changes to the existing systems.
+Adding more variety would make the game more interesting and improve replayability.

+After that, it would make sense to finish the systems we already started, such as the shop and full hero selection.
+Since the groundwork for these features is already there, completing them would be a logical next step and would significantly improve the overall experience.

 ### Contribution Statement

 - Provide a table of everyone's contribution, which *may* be used to weight individual grades.
 We expect that the contribution will be split evenly across team-members in most cases.
 Please let us know as soon as possible if there are any issues with teamwork as soon as they are apparent and we will do our best to help your team work harmoniously together.